 Dr Athanasios Velios

-I am the Collections Data Manager at English Heritage and a visiting researcher at Camberwell, Chelsea and Wimbledon and Ligatus.
+I am the Collections Data Manager at English Heritage and a visiting researcher at Camberwell, Chelsea and Wimbledon.
 I completed my PhD in the RCA/V&A Conservation (run in association with Imperial College).
 My PhD work was on Computer Applications to Conservation and Conservation Documentation.

 I proposed an archiving methodology called "Creative Archiving".
 It is a way to interpret artists' ideas through classifying their papers.
 I have researched the work of the artist John Latham through analysis of his archive.